 - Records pertaining to retirement

 - Phone numbers and individuals to call for assistance and information

-The Basics: What Else You Need to Know
+The Basics: What Else You Need To Know

-If you already know where to park and you have your grade book in hand, here are some more things to know and have on hand.
+Here are some more things to know and have on hand.
 Be sure to check with your WVEA colleagues or staff if you have questions.